mtnbonez/mtnbonez.github.io/_posts/2022-01-20-Speaker-channel-gain-in-Unity.md

 ### Comments, criticism, or ideas for the future?

-Head over to this post's [issue page](https://github.com/mtnbonez/mtnbonez.github.io/issues/1) put your thoughts in there!
+Head over to this post's [issue page](https://github.com/mtnbonez/mtnbonez.github.io/issues/1) and put your thoughts in there!